This cheeseburger macaroni recipe is made in one pot for a fast, easy, kid-friendly, and comforting weeknight dinner! It's ready in just 30 minutes.

 Reduce the heat and simmer until the pasta is cooked and the sauce has reduced (about 15 minutes), stirring occasionally.
 Add in the cheddar and cooked bacon, and then serve and top with pickles if desired!

 - This recipe will feed 4-6 people depending on how hungry people are and what else it's served with.

-- I recommend grating your own cheddar for best results (it melts and tastes better).
-I use this grater and it only takes me a few minutes to grate the two cups of cheese for this recipe.
+- I recommend grating your own cheddar for best results.
+It melts and tastes so much better.
+I use this grater, and it only takes me a few minutes to grate the two cups of cheese for this recipe.

 - I don't recommend swapping the variety of pasta since it could affect the liquid measurements.
 You're welcome to try, but keep a close eye on it in case you need to add more liquid.